Ritika821/Automobile-Power-BI-Dashboard/README.md

 <a><img src="https://github.com/Ritika821/Automobile-Power-BI-Dashboard/blob/main/Graphs/Revenue%20Based%20Dashboard/Car%20Revenue.png" width="400" height="200">
 </a></p>

 11. I have used Line Chart for presenting this relation in which I got that Car Insurance and Sold Price are directly-positive correlated means as Sold Price increases Car Insurance also increases in the same way and vice-versa.
-Car Insurance is highest in Punjab whereas least in Rajsthan and when we talk about State Tax, it is high in Punjab followed by Chandigarh and Karnataka whereas least in Rajasthan.
+Car Insurance is highest in Punjab whereas least in Rajasthan and when we talk about State Tax, it is high in Punjab followed by Chandigarh and Karnataka whereas least in Rajasthan.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Automobile-Power-BI-Dashboard/blob/main/Graphs/Revenue%20Based%20Dashboard/Car%20Insurance%20%26%20State%20Tax%20by%20States.png" width="400" height="200">